CDSLab/IDUG2015/CandidatesApp/README.md

 ![alt text](https://raw.githubusercontent.com/CDSLab/IDUG2015/master/CandidatesApp/images/edit_twitter_in_node.bmp)
 Repeat the same process for the other Twitter node "Jeb Bush".

+* ####Point the SQLDB nodes to your service.
+Since you have created a new SQLDB service and bound it to your application, you need to tell each of the 3 SQLDB nodes in your flow the name of the service.
+Open each SQLDB node by double clicking and select the service name from the dropdown and click OK.

 * This imports the ready-to-use flow structure that you can use for this app.
 On the top right, click **Deploy**.
 * In the **debug** panel on the right, you would start seeing the live tweets that are going to be saved in the SQLDB tables that we set up before.
 * Go back to the SQLDB console and validate the records being inserted into the tables we created.